Peering Into a Glowing Lava Lake: A Granada, Nicaragua Story

 ChocoMuseo chocolate workshop: US$18-25 for 1.5 hours of hands-on chocolate making.
 Worth it.

-I spent US$12-18/day on food.
-Not because I was being careful, but because that's what things cost.
+Plan on US$12-18/day on food — not because you're being careful, but because that's simply what things cost.

 Laguna de Apoyo

 Kayak rental: US$5/hour.
-The silence — no engines, no jet skis, just birds and water — was genuinely therapeutic after the sensory overload of the volcano.
+The silence — no engines, no jet skis, just birds and water — is genuinely therapeutic after the sensory overload of the volcano.

 The Numbers